{{ visualTitle }} {{ visualAreaLabel }} {{ visualRateLabel }} {{ visualPassLabel }}

 FAQ:

-Use the label's new-lawn rate for bare soil or full renovation.
-Use the overseeding rate when seed is being added into an existing stand of grass.
+Use the new-lawn or full-reseed rate for bare prepared soil.
+Use the overseeding rate when seed is being added into an existing stand of grass and the label gives a separate overseeding recommendation.

-Why does pure live seed increase the amount to spread?
+Why does a lower pure live seed percentage increase the order?

 Do not force leftover seed onto the lawn if it would exceed the intended rate.
-Save it for touch-ups when storage conditions and label dates allow.
+Dense seeding can crowd seedlings and waste product.
+Save suitable leftover seed for light repairs.

 Glossary: